stratdev3/SimpleW/documentation/simplew/docs/guide/migrate-from-v16.md

 Consider the `v26 = v2` like the `v16 = v1`.

-Even if some high level classes/methods has been renamed, your understanding of their role remains quite the same and the bump version should not be a pain.
+Even if some high-level classes/methods have been renamed, your understanding of their role remains essentially the same and the version bump should not be painful.

-For example, I've migrated a full project _(thirty controllers / four hundred methods)_ on a couple of hours :
+For example, I've migrated a full project _(thirty controllers / four hundred methods)_ in a couple of hours :
 - 1h : 90% of searches and replaces _(mostly Request and Response syntax change)_
 - 1h : 10% of real things to rewrite/adapt _(SimpleWServer options, CORS, WebSockets, Telemetry)_